 Acidosis — too much acid in the body.
-For a person with diabetes, this can lead to ketoacidosis.
+For a person with diabetes, ketoacidosis is a type of acidosis.

 Adult-onset diabetes — former term for type 2 diabetes, also formerly called noninsulin-dependent diabetes.

 Albuminuria — more than normal amounts of a protein called albumin in the urine.
-Albuminuria may be a sign of kidney disease, a problem that can occur in people who have had diabetes for a long time.
+Albuminuria may be a sign of kidney disease.

-Alpha cell — a type of cell in an area of the pancreas called the islets of Langerhans.
-Alpha cells make and release a hormone called glucagon, which increases the glucose concentration in the blood.
+Alpha cell — a type of cell in an area of the pancreas called the Islets of Langerhans.
+Alpha cells make and release a hormone called glucagon, which increases the amount of glucose in the blood.

 Amino acids — the building blocks of proteins; the main material of the body’s cells.
 Insulin is made of 51 amino acids joined together.